Beyond Words: An Experimental Study of Signaling in Crowdfunding: Study I: Fundamental Signaling Mechanism: The Single-Description Layout

-To compute specific amounts and contribution times for high and low crowd signals, we analysed data from prior observational studies that comprise nearly four million contributions from three different crowdfunding platforms i.e., lending, equity, and charity platforms~\cite{dambanemuya2021multi}.
-From these data, we first computed the mean coefficient of variation in amounts and inter-contribution times on each of the three crowdfunding platforms using the first four contributions for each project.
-We aimed to create artificial crowd signals that were above and below the computed means on all three real-world platforms.
+Crowd signals are our predictor variables, and we map them to the two treatment conditions.
+The high variation condition shows contribution amounts and timing with high coefficients of variation.
+Prior work found that high variation in amounts and timing meant that projects were more likely to receive funding~\cite{dambanemuya2019harnessing,dambanemuya2021multi,horvat2023hidden}.
+Conversely, the low variation condition entails contribution amounts and timing with a low coefficient of variation.
+These have been associated with projects that are less likely to collect their target amount.
+To choose specific amounts and contribution times for high and low variation, we analyze data from prior observational studies that comprise nearly four million contributions from three different crowdfunding platforms~\cite{dambanemuya2021multi}.
+We first compute the average coefficient of variation in amounts and inter-contribution times on all platforms using the first four contributions for each project.
+We aim to create artificial crowd signals above the computed averages on all three real-world platforms for the high variation condition; crowd signals below average are used for the low variation condition.

-Specifically, to select the individual values for each contribution list, we considered realistic and easily understandable values for the contribution amounts (see Table~\ref{tab:artficial-signals}).
-For example, a contribution list consisting of the amounts \$100, \$10, \$40, and \$ 250 (High A) has a variation in amounts of 1.068, which is higher than average based on observational data and is substantially larger than the variation of the list \$85, \$100, \$120, \$95 (0.147, Low A).
-Similarly, four contributions arriving 2 days, 3 hours, 2 hours and 1 hour before the participant's selection, respectively is indicating high variation in contribution times (1.833, High A), while contributions arriving 2 days, 36 hours, 1 day, and 6 hours before selection indicate low variation in times (0.659, Low A).
+Specifically, to select the individual values for each contribution list, we consider realistic and easily understandable numbers for the contribution amounts (Table~\ref{tab:artficial-signals}).
+For example, a contribution list consisting of the amounts \$100, \$10, \$40, and \$ 250 has a variation in amounts of 1.068, which is higher than average based on observational data (average = $0.533$).
+It is also substantially larger than the variation of the list \$85, \$100, \$120, \$95 (variation in amounts = 0.147).
+Similarly, four contributions arriving two days, three hours, two hours, and one hour before the participant's selection indicate high variation in contribution times (1.833) compared to the average from observational data (average = $0.855$).
+Conversely, contributions arriving two days, 1.5 days, one day, and six hours before selection indicate low variation in times (0.659).
+Table~\ref{tab:artficial-signals} contains these values and another set of amounts and times that are computed based on the same logic.